audulus/docs/modules.md

 # Module Library Reference

 This is an overview of all of the modules in the Audulus module library.

-They are categorized by type and subcategory.
+Audulus modules are created using nodes.

+Each module does a specific thing to generate or modify signals.
+Some modules are simple, like an attenuator, and some are more complex, like full-voiced synth modules.

+To use modules, you must understand the 4 basic standardized signals: audio, gate, modulation, and octave.
+Each signal and its indicator are outlined below.

+To download and share user-created modules, join the Audulus community forum.

 ## Module Signal Standards

-The inputs and outputs of all Audulus modules are standardized into a few basic groups.
+The inputs and outputs of all Audulus modules are standardized into a 4 basic signals: audio, gate, modulation, and octave.

+* **Audio** is what you hear.
+* **Gates** trigger sequencers and open note envelopes.
+* **Modulation** changes what you hear and how it happens.
+* **Octave** determines the pitch, or what notes your synth is playing.

+Each signal operates in a range and has its own unique input-output indicators.

 | Signal     |  Range  | Indicator |
 | ---------- | :-----: | --------- |